Trust Management for Internet of Things: A Systematic Literature Review: Classification based on the used Methods

 \subsection{Prediction}

 Sometimes the image of the trustworthiness of a node is not clear, so a prediction mechanism would help the rest of the nodes estimate its trust level.
 There are works for trust management that use prediction mechanisms to enhance the trust evaluation process.
-The summary of the findings for this category are presented in Table \ref{tab:prediction}.
+The summary of the findings for this category is presented in Table \ref{tab:prediction}.

-We can observe from the Table that 33.3\% of the paper are using only direct trust for information gathering, while 66.6\% also also using recommendations.
-Regarding the Trust Update: 16.7\% of the papers are using a Time Driven approach, 33.3\% are using an Event Driven approach and 50\% do not refer to the Trust Update.
-All of the papers present Experiments, but only 33.3\% of them refer to the simulator used.
-Also all of the papers are using Multi trust for Trust Formation and none of them a Central Authority for trust calculation.
-Finally, 50\% of the papers define the Threat Model.
+We can observe from the Table that 22.2\% of the paper uses only direct trust for information gathering, while the rest also uses recommendations.
+Regarding the Trust Update: 22.2\% of the papers use a Time-Driven approach, 33.3\% use an Event-Driven approach, and the rest do not refer to the Trust Update.
+All of the papers present Experiments, but 55.5\% of them refer to the simulator used.
+Also, all of the papers use Multi-Trust for Trust Formation, and none of them use a Central Authority for trust calculation.
+Finally, 55.5\% of the papers define the Threat Model.

 Wang et al. \cite{Wang} proposed a trust model based on direct and indirect trust computation with trust prediction.
 The prediction method depends on the combination of exponential smoothing and a Markov chain.
-The exponential smoothing was employed to predict the trust and a Markov chain is employed to fix any deviation.
-Thus, a prediction method was employed to predict the current trust level based on interaction history, behavior history and some other factors like the device model.
-For the trust computation both social and unsocial parameters were considered.
-The following experiments were performed: comparison of trust prediction with different exponential smoothing coefficients, comparison between first and second exponential smoothing, experiments for different kind of attacks.
+Exponential smoothing was employed to predict trust and a Markov chain was employed to fix any deviation.
+Thus, a prediction method was employed to predict the current trust level based on interaction history, behavior history, and some other factors like the device model.
+For the trust computation, both social and unsocial parameters were considered.
+The following experiments were performed: comparison of trust prediction with different exponential smoothing coefficients; comparison between first and second exponential smoothing; and experiments for different kinds of attacks.
 The results were presented as diagrams.
+The authors do not specify the threat model, which is a drawback.
+On the other hand, they are proposing a solution to the communication latency issue.